NOTE: Analysis is mixed in with the relation of

 (1-3) Cut to Richard in the truck, still furious.
 "Stupid magic motherfucker.
 Ha, yeah, kid?
 I'll show you fucking kid."
 (He speeds up the car.)
 "Whoo!!!!
 Yeah."

 Cut to a park.
-Carl is seated on a bench with a cup of RR coffee and a cigarette in the other.
+Carl is seated on a bench with a cup of RR coffee in one hand and a cigarette in the other.
 He inhales, listens to the chirping birds with satisfaction, (2) gazes up through the leaves of a tree above him toward the sun.
 He looks content, even more than content.
 (3) But when we return to him after his looking up at the trees, he appears to be disconcerted, sad.
 (4) As he looks back up at the trees, the sounds of the birds stop.

 His looking up to the trees brings back the idea of magic, Richard looking up at the spinning coin.
 I am also reminded of the great horror film, Carnival of Souls.
 Looking up to the sun through the trees in a park is a transitional element in that film.
 Mary, having survived a car she was in having plunged off a bridge into a river, continues with her life and moves to a job in Utah.
 Along the way, she begins to see the disturbing face of an otherworldly man.
 She's shopping for a dress for her new job when she realizes that suddenly no one can see or hear her.
-Bewildered, she rushes out the store.
+Bewildered, she rushes out of the store.
 In a park, she transitions back to being part of the world after looking up through the trees and seeing the sun.
 People can see and hear her again.
 This happens later as well after she has some trouble with her car and takes it in to be fixed, and this incident instead seems much like a dream, for she enters the soundless world while her car is being fixed, leaves it to rush around town in a panic, and then she wakes up and is back at her car and in the "real" world.
 The phantom souls she sees, whom she tries to escape, turn out to be visible to Mary as she was either intended to die in the car wreck or had died in it.
 At the end of the film, she joins these souls, and her footsteps disappear in the sand (so she was definitely physically present).
-After this, we see the car being lifted out of the river and that she is dead inside it.
+After this, we see the car being lifted out of the river and that her dead body is inside it.
 We are still left to question if she had actually left the car, or if her body was in the car the entire time and a double of her had left it.

 (5) A boy (wearing a light blue jacket) and a woman play before him, the boy running a little way, the mother running to catch him, the boy running, a little way, the mother running to catch him.
 (6) This cheers Carl.
 He smiles.